 The course is roughly 26 hrs over 3 or 4 days.
+The online portion takes roughly 7 hrs to complete, and the in-person portion is about 2 1/2 days.
 The prerequisite skills evaluation will occur on the first day of the course.
 Please bring a swimsuit and towel for the skills evaluation and for every class.
 To successfully complete the course, you must attend the entire course, participate in all skill sessions/drills, activities and scenarios, demonstrate competency in all required skills and scenarios, and pass the final written exams with a minimum grade of 80 percent.

 The practice sessions will require some strenuous physical activity.
 You are encouraged to check with your health care professional before participating in the practice sessions.
 If a medical condition or disability exists that might prevent participation in the activities, or there are questions about fully participating in the Lifeguarding course, please contact me to discuss this before the course begins.